-You can book United awards online through Aeroplan’s website.
+You can book United awards online through Air Canada’s website.

-While Aeroplan does hit you with carrier-imposed surcharges, you won’t get hit with these fees if you book a flight on United Airlines.
+Aeroplan doesn’t impose carrier-imposed surcharges.
+This is great news, especially if you book a flight on United Airlines to Europe.
 This can really help keep the cash component of your booking to a minimum.

-Hot Tip: Check out our Aeroplan region definition guide to make it easy to find out how many miles you need to book your award.
+Hot Tip: Check out our Aeroplan region definition guide to find out how many points you need to book your award.